NaimChowdhury/Data_Storage_and_Retrieval/README.md

 I've created this repository to store interesting projects I've worked on related to Data Storage and Retrieval.

-Work will include SQLite, PostgreSQL, MongoDB, and Hbase.
+Work will include Python, SQLite, PostgreSQL, MongoDB, and Hbase.